madhavmehndiratta/blog/_posts/2020-06-15-lemonsqueezy-1-vulnhub-walkthrough.md

 <img src="/assets/img/uploads/lemonsqueezy/backdoor-id.png">
 </center>

 That was a success!
-Now it was time to get a netcat reverse shell back to the host machine and read out first flag!
+Now it was time to get a netcat reverse shell back to the host machine and read our first flag!

 <center><br>
 <img src="/assets/img/uploads/lemonsqueezy/rev-shell.png">